PFA23SCM12R/SPLab02/README.md

    2. Lookup by ID
    3. Lookup by Last Name
    4. Add an Employee
+   5. Remove an Employee
+   6. Update an Employee
+   7. Print Top M Salaries
+   8. Find Employees by Salary Range
-   5. Quit
+   9. Quit

-   Enter a number (1-5) to choose an option.
+   Enter a number (1-9) to choose an option.

 8. Look Up Employees by ID or Last Name
    To look up an employee, select options 2 or 3 and enter the ID or last name as prompted.
 The program will display matching records if found.